-On June 18, 2008 meeting, CNBS decided that it would only review administrative appeals that are of national interest, involving social or economic issues, as per the Brazilian biotechnology laws.
+In a June-18-2008 meeting, CNBS decided that it would only review administrative appeals that are of national interest, involving social or economic issues, as per the Brazilian biotechnology laws.
 CNBS will not evaluate technical decisions on biotech events that are approved by CTNBio.
 CNBS considers all approvals of biotech events by CTNBio as conclusive.
 This important decision, along with the change in majority voting, eliminated a major barrier for the approval of biotech events in Brazil.